nikhilattri6/HeavyWater/README.md

 -  Launch your instance
 -  Create a key pair and make sure to save it somewhere safe.
 You won’t be able to replace it.
 -  Now Finally launch the instance!
--

 ![enter image description here](https://lh3.googleusercontent.com/5AMjNNFb1sDLJukIUreqUuw1GH48oQDHnriyOa9-SkRLqsiXZd6In_42kZoxsE2xS6qA7CHiAQ3u "Instance Launched")

-# Steps to Deploy the flask Application
+# Steps to Deploy the Flask Application

 ## Step 1 - Connect to your EC2 instance
 - Open a terminal session in the directory where you have saved the key pair.